Policies

 Should the Library or its staff become aware that any individual or entity is violating the Library's Alcohol (Social Use) Policy during any event held on Library property, the Library will immediately terminate the event and all event attendees will be asked to leave the Library's property forthwith.
 Additional consequences may be imposed on the event's organizer(s) via the written agreement specified above.

-Updated on June 28, 2023.
+Adopted on March 29, 2023 and updated June 28, 2023.

 Colorado Open Records Policy